Quick Start Guide

 You should see this:

 That means your local development environment is up and running!
-Encore takes care of setting up all the necessary infrastructure for your applications, including databases.
+Encore takes care of setting up all the necessary infrastructure for your applications, even including databases and Pub/Sub.

 Open the Local Development Dashboard